microsoft/Kusto-Query-Language/doc/getyearfunction.md

 ---
 title: getyear() - Azure Data Explorer
-description: This article describes getyear() in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 02/13/2020
+description: Learn how tow use the getyear() function to return the year of the `datetime` input. ms.reviewer: alexans ms.topic: reference ms.date: 12/18/2022
 ---
 # getyear()